Skip to main content

 ActionHow to do itFrequency

-Buy only “MFi Certified”Check for the hologram on the packaging or verify it on Apple’s online registry.Every purchase
+Buy only “MFI Certified”Check for the hologram on the packaging or verify it on Apple’s online registry before you buy.Every purchase

-Update iOS and macOSGo to Settings → General → Software Update and keep devices on the latest 2026 builds.Monthly
+Update iOS and macOSHead to Settings → General → Software Update and keep devices updated to the latest 2026 builds.Monthly

-Store cables properlyCoil Lightning cables at 1.5–2 inches in diameter to avoid micro-cracks that can break the MFi authentication chip.After every use
+Store cables properlyRoll up Lightning cables at 1.5–2 inches in diameter to prevent micro-cracks that can damage the MFi authentication chip.After every use

 Avoid third-party chargersStick with Apple 20 W+ USB-C power adapters.
-Those counterfeit wattage stickers are everywhere—don’t fall for them.Every charge session
+Those "high-wattage" no-name chargers often lie about their specs—certified products don’t cut corners.Every charge session